Shuo-Sun20/PyTIR/readme.md

 ## Other Statistical Data

-Other relevant statistical data can be found in the `static_data` directory.
+Other relevant statistical data can be found in the `statistic_data` directory.